Watch all the architecture talks from RoachFest '22Watch now

 One mistake that should never be made is to assume permissions and identity access are easy.
 If you plan on just throwing some rows in the database and then making an authorization decision based on the existence (or nonexistence) of a row… then you might not be “secure”.
 And further, once you are successful, you should also start to consider a scalable and more accurate approach.

 Identity and access management (IAM) is a critical part of an application (Security!
 Compliance!).
 When done correctly IAM can reduce operational spend and allow your business to tackle new initiatives with a more agile approach.
 Unfortunately, building permission systems — even basic ones — can be an overwhelming task and probably something that should be outsourced to the “right” platform.

-The founders of Authzed (Jake Moshenko, Joey Schorr and Jimmy Zelinskie) saw many developers struggling to build permissions into their application and they knew there had to be a better way.
+The founders of Authzed (Jake Moshenko, Joey Schorr and Jimmy Zelinskie) saw many developers struggling to build permissions into their applications and they knew there had to be a better way.
 In this short interview, Jake explains a bit about how they have made some crucial decisions in their tech stack: